rubasace/ldrbot/README.md

 👉 Add the bot to your Telegram group: [@LinkedInGamesTrackerBot](https://t.me/LinkedInGamesTrackerBot)

-Each group is treated as a standalone competition — just invite the bot to your group, `/start` it, and you’re ready to go!
+Each group is treated as a standalone competition — just invite the bot to your group and you’re ready to go!

 ## ⚙️ How It Works